Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Parents should visit Militarychildcare.com for more information.
 When space is available CDC staff will contact the parents for further records.
-If a child is placed on a waiting list, an email will be sent via MCC and the family has 24 hours to accept of decline.
+If a child is placed on a waiting list, an email will be sent via MCC and the family has 2 business days to accept or decline.
 Parents need to reconfirm via website every 30 days after email notification is sent.
 In the event that a vacancy occurs the parents will be notified immediately via email first.
 Upon notification parents will need to provide child's immunization records and complete the AF Form 1181 patron registration form and proof of income.

 Types of Care

 The installation has one CDC with a maximum capacity of 206.
 There are also licensed Family Child Care Homes and Missile Duty Providers.
 A School Age Program which serves children 6-12 is also located on the installation.
 The School Age Program provides before and after school and full time summer camp.

 Fees are based on total family income and are set according to uniform fee structure guidelines established by DoD and the Military Child Care Act of 1996.
 Parents are required to bring in proof of income.